malthaf9/Text-to-speech-convert/README.md

 This is a simple web-based Text-to-Speech converter app.
 It allows users to input the text, and the app converts it into speech.

 Features:
-- Input text and convert it to speech.
+- Input text and convert it to the speech.
 - Transform speech into text effortlessly with  Speech-to-Text Converter.

 [Visit My Text-to-Speech Converter](https://althaf-text-to-speechconvert.netlify.app/)